 What is the current relationship between the government and religious communities?

-Clinton and Obama have worked hard to work with faith-biased organizations.
+[Hillary] Clinton and Obama have worked hard to work with faith-based organizations.
 Diplomacy isn’t just done through embassies.
 Public and private partnerships with faith-based organizations has become more important.

-All of the Above.
+All of the above.
 Diplomacy is about having a change in behavior.
 You’re moving things a certain way.
-In the QDDR, Clinton discusses how more focus needs to be put into development.
-The QDDR is not just writing a treaty, it’s working with people and long-term goals to the US.
-The QDDR is just a study, just a beginning, a blue print for the next six months.
+In the [Quadrennial Diplomacy and Development Review, QDDR], Clinton discusses how more focus needs to be put into development.
+The QDDR is not just writing a treaty; it’s working with people and long-term goals to the U.S. The QDDR is just a study, just a beginning, a blueprint for the next six months.
 It discusses things that we need to improve on, explaining why faith-based organizations are not addressed.